goulinkh/podcast-cli/README.md

 **Issues**

 * Unable to get audio length of a remote content, I have to download the audio file before playing it
-* No Mac OS support due to a problem with the audio player